JesiahChow/Jesiah-Chow-Assignment-1-website/README.md

 3. Fill in the form but this time with a random text that is not an email to verify if an error message on invalid email appears.

+4. This time, fill in the form with a valid email and click subscribe to verify if a success message will appear.

 References:
 The photos and icons in this website were obtained from: